-We know a good night’s sleep is an important part of a healthy, productive life, yet so many of us don’t get one.
-There are dozens of reasons why people don’t sleep well, and, often, the causes of poor sleep can be frustratingly difficult to determine.
+A good night’s sleep is an important part of a healthy, productive life, yet so many of us do not get one.
+There are dozens of reasons why people suffer from poor sleep, and often, the causes can be frustratingly difficult to determine.
 If you regularly wake up with a headache, feeling dizzy or simply wondering if you even slept at all, or if you have heard complaints about your snoring, a TMJ disorder could be at the root of your sleep problem.
+Sana Dental can help!

 TMJ problems and sleep disorders have a relationship.
 One can cause the other, and vice versa.
-That’s because, when your jaw is misaligned, it can lead to a blocked airway, especially when you sleep.
+This is because when your jaw is misaligned, it can lead to a blocked airway, especially when you sleep.
 The exact opposite is also true.
-If you have breathing difficulties such as a constricted or an obstructed airway, it can impact how you breath and, in children, affect the way the jaw forms, leading to bite issues in adulthood.
+If you have breathing difficulties such as a constricted or an obstructed airway, it can impact how you breath, and in children, can affect the way the jaw forms, leading to bite issues in adulthood.

 Your tongue is one of the strongest and most flexible muscles in your body.
 It does way more than just taste.
-You also also use it to chew, talk, swallow, sing and kiss.
-A lesser known role of your tongue is as your jaw’s cushion.
-Kind of like its pillow.
+You also use it to chew, talk, swallow, sing, and kiss.
+A lesser known role of your tongue is as your jaw’s cushion, kind of like its pillow.
 In a normal mouth, the tongue lies just behind the upper teeth to support your jaw and your upper dental arch.

 By taking a neuromuscular approach, one that considers the big picture of how your teeth, tongue and jaws work together, dentistry can help overcome TMJ related breathing issues.
-How?
+This can be achieved in a number of ways:

-- Orthodontics can help reposition your teeth and widen your dental arch
+- Orthodontics: Orthodontics can help reposition your teeth and widen your dental arch

-- If missing or damaged teeth are causing your bite to be misaligned, dental restorations such as veneers, or implants can help rebalance it
+- Veneers or Implants: If missing or damaged teeth are causing your bite to be misaligned, dental restorations such as veneers or implants can help rebalance it